samarthtripathi12/BlackHoleSimulation/README.md

 The work combines **computational physics, theoretical insight, validation, and visualization** to deliver a fully verified, research-level simulation of black hole light bending.

----
-✅ This is ready to copy-paste into your GitHub repo.